cholloway84/Azure---SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+**Before:** Initially, all resources were deployed and exposed to the internet.
+The Virtual Machines had their security settings wide open, allowing unrestricted access.
+Additionally, all resources were accessible through public internet connections, with no protection from private endpoints.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+**After:** To improve security, I tightened the Network Security Groups by blocking all traffic except from my admin workstation.
+I also secured other resources using their built-in firewalls and enabled Private Endpoints to ensure they were no longer exposed to the public internet.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/1qvswSX.png)<br>